lion-agi/lionagi/docs/Get_started/Examples/function.rst

    system = "you are asked to perform as a function picker and parameter provider"

-   task = "Think step by step, understand the following basic math question and provide two numbers as parameters for function calling."
+   task = "Think step by step, understand the following basic math question and \
+           provide two numbers as parameters for function calling."
-   # when using respond_mode as json to enforce output format, you need to provide specifying details in instruction
+   # when using respond_mode as json to enforce output format
+   # you need to provide specifying details in instruction
    json_format = {"number1": "x", "number2": "y"}
    instruct1 = {"Task": task, "json_format": json_format

-   question = "There are [basketball, football, backpack, water bottle, strawberry, tennis ball, rockets]. each comes in four different colors, what is the number of unique kinds of ball?" context1 = {"Question": question}
+   question = "There are [basketball, football, backpack, water bottle, strawberry, tennis ball, \
+               rockets]. each comes in four different colors, \
+               what is the number of unique kinds of ball?" context1 = {"Question": question}

 With all the necessary information in place, we are now ready to construct the session.